HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 What Do Bed Bug “Bites” Look Like?

-Another way to identify a bed bug infestation in your home is by bed bug bites left on your skin Bed bug bites look like red blemishes, often with raised bumps where the bed bug bite occurred.
-In cases of severe infestation, these red lesions can cover large sections of the body due to multiple edges on the same night.
+Another way to identify a bed bug infestation in your home is by the bites left on your skin.
+Bed bug bites look like red blemishes, often with raised bumps where the bite occurred.

 Photo of Bed Bug Bites | Best Home Gear